moeb98/moeb98.github.io/index.md

 ## smart home

-My smart home is based on node-red and includes Philips Hue, Shelly, Osram Lightify, Logitech Harmony, Gardena Smart Home, openweathermap, Zigbee including a Zigbee USB stick on a Raspberry Pi.
+This smart home solution is based on node-red and includes Philips Hue, Shelly, Osram Lightify, Logitech Harmony, Gardena Smart Home, openweathermap, Zigbee including a Zigbee USB stick on a Raspberry Pi.
 Repo is still private, stay tuned...